Magpul PDR: Design

 The PDR is one of the few personal defense weapons designed to use a standard caliber to simplify the logistics.
 The method of operation is a short stroke gas piston.

-It is striker-fired, features an ambidextrous ejection system, and ambidextrous controls.
+The PDR is striker-fired, features an ambidextrous ejection system, and ambidextrous controls.
+Although development of the PDR was halted in 2011, it has since garnered some attention, largely due to its "futuristic" appearance.

+Variants

+PDR-C

+Standing for "Compact", the PDR-C features an FN P90-style pistol grip and ergonomics offering a more compact weapon.

+PDR-D

-The PDR-C (Compact) features an FN P90-style pistol grip and ergonomics offering a more compact weapon, while the PDR-D (Direct) uses a more conventional pistol grip with vertical grip (similar to a Steyr TMP) and safety nub to keep users from injuring themselves.
+Standing for "Direct", the PDR-D uses a more conventional pistol grip with vertical grip (similar to a Steyr TMP) and safety nub to keep users from injuring themselves.